Keto Chow Nutrition

 - Vitamin pre-mix – Pareve – OUV3-DRXBFVB

-Do women need to add or subtracting any of the ingredients when making keto chow in order to lose weight?
+Do women need to add or subtract any of the ingredients when making Keto Chow in order to lose weight?

 Whipping cream can work, it just has a lower fat content.
 Lower fat content means more lactose (sugar) which will make ketosis more difficult.
-Half-and-half has an even lower fat content and REALLY a lot of sugar that will likely guarantee you won’t get into ketosis.
-I only ever use “whipping cream” when I’m traveling and need to use the Trader Joe’s Shelf Stable Whipping Cream.
+Half-and-half has an even lower fat content and really a lot of sugar that will likely guarantee you won’t achieve ketosis.

 |fat %||calories||carbs||carbs/400 calories|